 The Kick Ass Awards: For a full decade, I was part of a collective that nominates folks for this unconventional awards ceremony.
 We host a live event every fall, at varying, fun locations.
 You can find former winners and event info via the link.
 Serving, too, on our advisory group: Stefene Russell, Andrea Avery, Brandyn Jones and Ann Haubrich.
 Good people, every one, no lie.
 Clips follow.

-The Magic Door: For one year, beginning in December of 2012, I’m photographing people in front of what I’ve dubbed The Magic Door.
+The Magic Door: For one year, beginning in December of 2012, I photographed people in front of what I’ve dubbed The Magic Door.
 There’s lots of info in two places: at St. Louis Mag’s website; and at The Curator.
 The idea lives on, in the form of very-occasional revisits.

 Second Set/Encore: During 2012, I enjoyed the opportunity to write about St. Louis music, as enjoyed over the past couple decades, in a series called Second Set.
 Over 52 weeks, I was able to pen 52 stories about bands, venues, artists, record stores and various contributors to local music culture.
 A quarter of those stories, plus another 30, new clips, have been compiled in an e-book published by the Beacon.
 During 2013, I’ maintained the coverage with Encore, published every-other-Thursday and featuring the same type of content.
 All the clips are here, though much of the source site was hacked.